Houston Murder Defense Lawyers

 Start by talking to Attorney Jed Silverman.
 The Law Offices of Jed Silverman is recognized as one of the most prominent criminal defense law firms in the state.
 Mr. Silverman has received recognition from peers and professional colleagues for his intelligent strategies, passionate advocacy and commitment.
 He earned recognition with repeated inclusion on the Texas Super Lawyers® list (2006-2014).
 Our firm will do everything possible to negotiate the best possible outcome for your case.
 If your case goes to trial, you will have a successful, skilled and knowledgeable attorney fighting for your future and your life.

 Are the Police Starting to Ask Questions?
 Contact The Law Offices of Jed Silverman.Don't wait until you are arrested for a violent crime to hire an experienced lawyer.
 Some answers you give the police investigators can damage your case.
 Other answers can be used to help you get a better outcome from the prosecutor.
 Attorney Jed Silverman will advise you of your rights and be by your side throughout the investigation.
-Our firm represents clients in courts throughout Texas.
+Our Houston murder defense attorneys represent clients in courts throughout Texas.
 Right now, you need an experienced lawyer to protect your rights and your future.

-Start by contacting us today for skilled criminal defense.
+Start by contacting our Houston murder defense lawyers today for skilled criminal defense.